-- The generator set must be installed on a framework that is part of the recreational vehicle, as outlined in the paragraph entitled "Generator Support." - The location must provide an access opening that is large enough to permit generator removal (unless the generator is to be removed from underneath the supporting framework. - The location must provide easy access to frequently serviced components, such as filters, oil drain, spark plug and other common maintenance parts. - The location must provide sufficient room to allow minimum clearance of at least 1 inch (2" recommended) between all sides and 1 inch (2" recommended) on top of the generator.
+- The generator set must be installed on a framework that is part of the recreational vehicle, as outlined in the paragraph entitled "Generator Support." - The location must provide an access opening that is large enough to permit generator removal (unless the generator is to be removed from underneath the supporting framework. - The location must provide easy access to frequently serviced components, such as filters, oil drains, spark plugs and other common maintenance parts. - The location must provide sufficient room to allow minimum clearance of at least 1 inch between all sides and 1-1/2 inches on top of the generator.
 If sound insulation is to be used on compartment walls and ceiling, the minimum recommended applies to the space between the generator and such insulation. - The location must provide adequate cooling and ventilating air flow for the generator without a great deal of work and expense.